Home / Comparisons / Rocket Languages vs Pimsleur

 Most of the time, when I write comparison posts like this looking at language programs side-by-side, it’s fairly easy to differentiate between them and give advantages and disadvantages for each.

-Rocket Spanish dashboard
+Rocket Italian dashboard

 The Rocket dashboard

-To start each module, each company will have you complete a 30-minute audio exercise, where a moderator speaking in English walks you through a guided conversation step-by-step.
+To start each module, each company will have you complete a 30-minute audio exercise where a moderator speaking in English walks you through a guided conversation step-by-step.

-Pimsleur Spanish program
+Pimsleur Italian program

 The Pimsleur dashboard